Mark Henry: World's Strongest Man (2002–2007)

-Various feuds (2005–2007)

 During the December 30, 2005 episode of SmackDown!, Henry made his return to television, as he interfered in a WWE Tag Team Championship match, joining with MNM (Joey Mercury, Johnny Nitro, and Melina), to help them defeat Rey Mysterio and Batista for the championship.
-A week later on the January 6, 2006 episode of SmackDown!, Henry got in a confrontation with the World Heavyweight Champion, Batista, and went on to interfere in a steel cage match between MNM and the team of Mysterio and Batista, helping MNM to retain their titles.
-Henry then had another match with Batista at a live event where Batista received a severely torn triceps that required surgery, forcing him to vacate his title.
-On the January 13 episode of SmackDown!, Henry was involved in a Battle Royal for the vacant World Heavyweight Championship.
-He was the last man eliminated by Kurt Angle, who won the title.
+While Henry feuded with the World Heavyweight Champion Batista, he suffered a severely torn triceps that required surgery during a live event, forcing him to vacate his title.
+Henry wrestled for the vacant title on the January 13 episode of SmackDown! in a Battle Royal and wrestled Kurt Angle for the title at Royal Rumble, but lost both times.
+Henry's next feud was against The Undertaker, facing him at WrestleMania 22 in a Casket match, but The Undertaker defeated Henry.
+There were talks about Henry ending The Undertaker's WrestleMania streak; in an interview on Heavy, Henry stated that the decision was close and that if they did ask him about it he would have refused, stating he did not want to carry that weight.